 - It May Improve Flexibility: Early evidence suggests that percussive therapy guns may be helpful in improving range of motion (ROM), similar to conventional massage by a therapist.

 - It May Help Relieve Stress: Science has long since supported massage as effective short-term stress relief.
-While science is limited as to the stress-relieving powers of percussive therapy, many people claim that because they function similarly, they also help release tension and relieve stress.
+While the science is limited as to the stress-relieving powers of percussive therapy, many people claim that because they function similarly, they also help release tension and relieve stress.

 - It May Help Improve Your Sleep: Therabody, aka Theragun, conducted a 2020 study and found that 87% of participants fell asleep faster after using a Theragun Percussive Massage Therapy device.